rki-mf1/sc2-mutation-frequency-calculator/README.md

-# SC2 Mutation Frequency Calculator - A Covsonar Utility Tool
+# SC2 Mutation Frequency Calculator
-Tool for detect character and signature mutations for specific lineage in a time range.
+A covSonar Utility tool to detect character and signature mutations based on mutation frequencies.

 ## Outline
 ### Introduction